vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 ---

 This approach will initialize Git on the project.
 As discussed in chapter 3, this local repository does not exist on GitHub yet, hence we can't push our commits to GitHub.
 In order to do so, we'll have to make a repository on GitHub first (see chapter 3.2.).
 This repository should be initialized without(!!) a README file, `.gitignore` file or license.
 Copy the link that GitHub created for the new repository (e.g. https://github.com/vibbits/rstudio-project.git).
-In Rstudio, find a *Git* tab in the upper right corner and click on *New Branch*.
+In Rstudio, find a *Git* tab in the upper right corner and click on *New Branch* (or the icon next to it).

 ---